 This profile is presented with the intentions of: 1) providing students with examples of applied sociology, 2) providing market value to sociological skills and services, and 3) promoting the work of individual sociological practitioners and organizations.
 Learn more about the Association for Applied and Clinical Sociology at AACSNet.Net.

-Andrew Cohen's applied sociology journey began at Fontbonne University where he earned his B.A. in Applied Sociology and Advertising in 2011.
+Andrew Cohen’s applied sociology journey began at Fontbonne University where he earned his B.A. in Applied Sociology and Advertising in 2011.
 He later went on to earn his M.A. and then Ph.D. in Sociology from Yale University in 2017.
-Dr. Cohen is currently working for Phenomenon, an innovative advertising agency based in Los Angeles, CA where he uses his sociological expertise to offer services such as marketing and brand transformation, and creative and design services.
+At the time of his interview, Dr. Cohen was working for Phenomenon—an innovative advertising agency based in Los Angeles, CA—where he used his sociological expertise to offer services such as marketing and brand transformation, and creative and design services.

 When we asked Dr. Cohen about future employment potential for sociologists at Phenomenon, he specified that “the ability to distill insights from qualitative and quantitative data; presentation skills and written communication skills; [and] critical thinking” are all valuable skills for landing a job as an applied sociologist at Phenomenon, where work life is “busy, messy, confusing, and fun.”

 Read the full interview with Dr. Cohen about his applied sociology career below: